 Looking to order eyeglasses online?
-EyeBuyDirect makes it easy.
-All you need is your most recent lens prescription from your optometrist.
+Eyebuydirect makes it easy.
+For glasses with a prescription, all you need is your most recent lens prescription from your optometrist.
 Seriously, that’s it!
 And it gets even better...since it’s all online, you can take your time browsing through all the different eyeglass frame styles, whenever and wherever!

 With over 2000 styles to choose from, picking just one pair of eyeglasses is a sight we rarely see.
 But with prices for every budget, you’ll be able to shop guilt-free!
 Already have a style in mind?
 Streamline your search by a specific color, size, or shape so you can quickly find the perfect frame.

 If you’re looking for high-quality prescription eyeglasses, EyeBuyDirect offers handcrafted eyewear made from a variety of materials — from acetate and plastic, to metal and titanium.
 In addition to our in-house styles, we offer heritage designer brands like Ray-Ban and Oakley, along with our own premium brand, RFLKT.